max-pedersen/Brainalytics/README.md

   * ProgressBar used as a visual indicator of progress
   * XP Gained depending on questions correct
 * News API
-  * Fetches the latest news on Business Intelligence (or technology)
+  * Fetches the latest news on specific topics of relevance (Artificial Intelligence & Data Visualization)
   * Uses different type scale to identify the different data in the CardView
   * You can click on the card to go the URL that has the whole news article
 * Results Component
   * Uses a MPAndroid Library to generate a visual representation of how well you performed
-  * Updates from the Quiz Acxtivity to give you a quick summary
+  * Updates from the Quiz Activity to give you a quick summary
   * Use of aethetically pleasing icons to gratify the user
-  * Provides a clear path back home
+  * Providesa clear path back home
 * Content Component
   * Use of dynamic slider view to display large amounts of text
   * Dynamic YouTube FAB to only show when needed